 - a.
-Wellboats arriving in Chile to work within Chilean waters must carry a valid certificate of disinfection from their site of origin. - b.
+Wellboats arriving into Chile to work within Chilean waters must carry a valid certificate of disinfection from their site of origin. - b.
 Wellboat cleaning procedures must comply with local disinfection guidelines . - c.
-Multi-site collections are prohibited (collections of fish from different sites from different disease control areas are prohibited). - d.
-Intra-site collections and collections from neighboring sites of the same year class are allowed, but these must be recorded. - e.
-The wellboat must be able to monitor and record the numbers of fish loaded in each well. - f.
-All crowding, loading and unloading of fish must be recorded using CCTV and video footage must be kept for at least 14 days.
+There must be written contingency plans to accommodate unforeseen circumstances associated with the journey. - d.
+Multi-site collections are prohibited (collections of fish from different sites from different disease control areas are prohibited). - e.
+Intra-site collections and collections from neighboring sites of the same year class are allowed, but these must be recorded.